gusl/Sorcetta/README.md

 **Goal:** we do not expect to obtain 100% coverage, but merely to speed up the process of translating code from other languages into Julia.

-**Idea:** as long as the codes agree on every input, they are good translations of each other.
+**Idea:** as long as the outputs agree for every input, the codes are good translations of each other.
 This means that you can use any approach you like (human translation, genetic algorithms, inductive logic programming, etc), as long as the tests pass.
+Note: we don't worry about mutating code just yet.

 Current project: R.  (Future: Matlab, Python)